shuailin10/Question-Library/Examples/Probability_theory/chp3.md

 to simplify: not to think about independent draws, but think about overall statement.

 ### Q1.1.2 formulate this distribution as a special function?
-"hypergeometric function"
+**"hypergeometric function"**
+(this way a lot of studies in special function applies)
 > why it's called "hypergeometric"?

--- geometric distribution is Bernoulli with replacement, and asks about the number X of Bernoulli trials needed to get one success
+-- geometric distribution is Bernoulli with replacement, and asks about the number X of Bernoulli trials needed to get one success.

 ## Q1.2 properties for this distribution?
 ### Q1.2.1 summary stats: mean, quantiles of h?